-PVH acquires IZOD, one of America’s top names in knit shirts.
+PVH acquires the IZOD brand, one of America’s top names in knit shirts.

 Van Heusen becomes the top selling dress shirt brand in United States department stores.

 PVH acquires G.H.
-Bass & Co., one of America’s top selling shoe brands.
+Bass & Co., one of America’s top selling shoe brands.1

 PVH launches Geoffrey Beene shirts, which becomes and continues to be one of America’s top selling designer dress shirts.

-Long an innovator in apparel advertising, we employ celebrities including Ronald Reagan, Charlton Heston and Mickey Rooney to promote Van Heusen shirts and place ads on the outfield fences of Ebbets Field and Yankee Stadium.
+Long an innovator in apparel advertising, PVH employs celebrities including Ronald Reagan, Charlton Heston and Mickey Rooney to promote Van Heusen shirts and place ads on the outfield fences of Ebbets Field and Yankee Stadium.

 A patent is granted for the Van Heusen "soft-folding collar".
 Two years later, this revolutionary new collar is introduced to the public and thereafter gained great success.